 To update a specific device navigate to "Assets" and then select the device.
-Use the "Remote control" option to apply all missing patches or select from the vulnerability list what to install.
+Use the "Remote tools" option to apply all missing patches or select from the vulnerability list what to install.

 Integration with Microsoft WSUS

-Making sure that patches are applied to both servers and workstations in your network are handled according to the configured options you've chosen using the Panorama9 Patch Management system.
+Making sure that patches are applied to both servers and workstations in your network are handled according to the configured options you've chosen using Panorama9 Patch Management.
 Using Microsoft WSUS together with Panorama9 gives you complete and detailed control over which Microsoft updates are to be deployed throughout your IT environment.